mdfw/PubNubDucks/PubNubFunctions/duck-dance/README.md

 PubNub Pirate Duck Demo - Dancing ducks
 ============

-A demonstration [PubNub "before publish or fire" function](https://www.pubnub.com/docs/blocks/function-types?devrel_gh=pirate-duck-demo) that uses the [KV Store](https://www.pubnub.com/docs/blocks/kvstore-module?devrel_gh=pirate-duck-demo) to store a specific sequence of actions.
+A demonstration [PubNub "after publish or fire" function](https://www.pubnub.com/docs/blocks/function-types?devrel_gh=pirate-duck-demo) that uses the [KV Store](https://www.pubnub.com/docs/blocks/kvstore-module?devrel_gh=pirate-duck-demo) to store a specific sequence of actions.
 If a sequence matches a "magic" set, the function sends a dance message on the channel defined by `CHANNEL_NAME_DANCE` (default: `ducks.dance`).

 ## Installation
 1. Visit the PubNub adminstration screen and click the "Functions" button on the left.
 2. Select your application.
-3. Create a Module (could be called "ducks", but it does not affect functionality)
+3. Create a Module (could be called "ducks", but it does not affect functionality) if it does not exist otherwise.
 4. Create a Function.
     * Function name: _you can choose, I called it "Make the Ducks dance"
     * Event Type: `"After Publish or Fire"`